SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

 ![Confirm](./images/setup35.png)

-11. Go to the Enterprise Messaging Administration and confirm it works
+11. Go to the Event Mesh Administration and confirm it works